arminmoin/ML-Quadrat/README.md

 # ML-Quadrat (ML2)
-ML2 is a Model-Driven Software Engineering (MDSE) and "Low-Code" tool for creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
-ML2 is based on [ThingML](https://github.com/TelluIoT/ThingML).
+ML2 is a Computer-Aided Software Engineering (CASE) and "Low-Code" tool, based on the Model-Driven Software Engineering (MDSE) paradigm, specifically the Domain-Specific Modeling (DSM) methodology with full code generation.
+ML2 is focused on creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
+Moreover, it is based on the [ThingML](https://github.com/TelluIoT/ThingML) project.
 Similar to ThingML, ML2 is built using the Eclipse Modeling Framework (EMF), and is release under the terms of the Apache 2.0 permissive open source license.

 The name ML-Quadrat ("Quadrat" is the German word for "square" / ˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language (as in ThingML); (ii) ML for Machine Learning, i.e., a sub-discipline of Artificial Intelligence (AI).
 However, in what follows, we refer to the project name as ML2 for simplicity.